TheArchivists/InstallWindowsOnHetzner/README.md

 `wget -qO- /tmp https://github.com/AnimeKaizoku/InstallWindowsOnHetzner/raw/main/uefi.tar.gz | tar -xvz -C /tmp`

 - Okay, we are setup on our emulator, lets download a windows ISO and what better place than hetzner itself?
-Hetzner has 2 types of mirrors - Internal and external, the internal one is accessible without login from "inside the hetzner network" and external one is public.
+Hetzner has 2 types of mirrors - Internal and external, the internal one is accessible without login from *inside the hetzner network* and external one is public.
 We will use the external one to see the path of the image we want and use the internal url (they both have same structure)

 Visit [this site](http://download.hetzner.com/bootimages/)